mulle-nat/mulle-project/README.md

 ...
 ```

-## Optional: Create tap-info.sh to set tap information
+## Optional: Create publisher-info.sh to set publishing information

 Instead of passing in parameters, you can place the required information
-into `tap-info.sh`.
-It is recommended to place this file into `.gitignore`
+into `mulle-project/publisher-info.sh`.
+It is recommended to place this
+file into `.gitignore`

 Variable               | Description
 -----------------------|------------------------------